 You might be interested in blog flipping for some of the same reasons as me.

 Maybe you already have a blog, but you’ve lost interest or motivation in it so you want to sell it in order to move on to a new venture.
 Or maybe you want to start a brand-new blog with the intention of later selling it like I did.

 Whatever the reason, blog flipping can be a great idea!

 How Long Does It Take to Sell a Blog?

 It really depends on your blog and how you are selling it.
 The first blog I sold, I had a buyer within a few days.
 For the second blog, it took a few months before I had a serious offer.
-And for my most recent blog, it was about a week!
+And for third blog I sold, it took about a week.

 I highly recommend working with a broker like Chelsea because she will do all of the work in advertising your blog and securing a buyer for you.
 I wouldn’t have known where to start if I was selling my blog by myself.

 Although I’ve now sold two starter blogs on my own, I would still definitely go through a broker if I was selling as established blog that was worth more money.